thedynamiclinker/sudocode/etc/group.md

 - All introductions and and prose paragraphs sound like Λ, λ, μ or Ϻ (san).
 - Topos theory claims to be many things, but it is not yet clear (even to Topos theory) what, in fact, it is.
 For this reason, the group θ described above includes the topologists and topology adjacent mathematics cultures of homotopy theory, but not the Topos people as they are still [sketching their elephant](https://ncatlab.org/nlab/show/Sketches+of+an+Elephant).

-## Υ / υ: The Fork
+## Υ | υ: The Upsilons

+The Converts.

+The letter upsilon represents a Fork (Υ) or a U turn (υ).

+This group represents those who, whether from disillusionment or inspiration, become converted in some way to the new Foundations.

 > Upsilon is known as Pythagoras' letter, because Pythagoras used it as an emblem of the path of virtue or vice.
-As the Roman writer Persius wrote in Satire III: and the letter which spreads out into Pythagorean branches has pointed out to you the steep path which rises on the right.
 >
-> Lactantius, an early Christian author (ca. 240 - ca. 320), refers to this: For they say that the course of human life resembles the letter Y, because every one of men, when he has reached the threshold of early youth, and has arrived at the place "where the way divides itself into two parts," is in doubt, and hesitates, and does not know to which side he should rather turn himself.
+> Lactantius, an early Christian author (ca. 240 - ca. 320), refers to this:
 >
+> For they say that the course of human life resembles the letter Y, because every one of men, when he has reached the threshold of early youth, and has arrived at the place "where the way divides itself into two parts," is in doubt, and hesitates, and does not know to which side he should rather turn himself.
+>
 > -The Dynamic Read-Writable Free Encyclopedic Repository of the Modern State of Human Knowledge

-The transitional state of switching cultures, between any two of the above, or feeling split between two cultures because you realize the field you call home is lacking something another has figured out, but no one at home seems willing to listen.

-For instance, Kevin Buzzard has been in Υ / υ mode between high level ζ theory (FLT) and high level λ-cube (Lean) for almost a decade now, and has built a massive community as a result.
-Wielded properly, the Υ / υ state lead to one's end, or one's beginning.
+These individuals begin in the other cultures of /etc/group, primarily mathematics.

+Sometimes they're ζs, like Kevin Buzzard.

+Sometimes θ, like Vladimir Voevodsky.

+Others touch so much of mathematics that it would not have been inappropriate to give them an entire letter for themselves, like Terence Tao, though unfortunately τ is already taken.

+In many ways, these individuals remain members of the cultures of their origin after they discover the new foundations.

+They were usually never much interested in the old foundations.
+Somehow through a personal journey they come to see the light of the new foundations and are converted.

+There tends to follow a period of proselytization, where these new converts travel around the globe giving talks to the youth of their native fields, explaining the need for the new foundations, and the promise that they hold for their home culture.

+Though no /etc/group is a monolith, the upsilons are especially diverse.
+They have varying beliefs about the importance of constructive foundations, and about the important of The Nus in the future of mathematics.

+But all of them eventually discover the modern merger of Lambda and Mu, and what they see convinces them that the future of mathematics lies with the new foundations.

 ## φ: Physics
 Phi.
 Physics.
 Self explanatory.